Freemium Pricing for SaaS: Great to Improve Customer Acquisition

 What’s the future of the SaaS freemium model?

-The SaaS market is now saturated.
+Today's SaaS market is saturated.

-It is increasingly challenging for end-users to distinguish between similar products or services, even in the smallest niche markets.
+It's more and more challenging for end-users to distinguish between similar products or services, even in the smallest niche markets.

 The questions at hand cannot be resolved simply by adding more features or using marketing gimmicks.
 I can confidently say this because there is very little new information you can provide that we haven't already heard.